k98kurz/chance-cancer/log.md

 described above to wet food and fed to Chance half an hour past midnight, technically on 2024-03-04.
 (Calibration took longer than I anticipated.)

+# 2024-03-04
+Measured 30mg Garcinia cambogia and 6mg ALA (decided to skip the solvent because it is not worth the hassle for 3 doses; just measured with scale).
+Combined with 1mg Annona muricata extract dose measured previously.
+Fed to Chance mixed into wet food a half hour after midnight, technically on 2024-03-05.
+Used an additional drop of filtered water to dilute the Annona muricata extract mixture to reduce the amount lost to water adhesion.